antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 - Change this setting from single gene to *gene vs track*.
 - In the Adjustable Settings box on the second row, you now have to choose a **Track** by which you want to separate the samples.
 In the drop down menu, select *mycn-amp(cat)*.
 And click **Submit**.
 Check the plot.
 - Next select *alive*(cat 2) and click **Submit**.
-- Optional 1: In this view, the samples are not ordered by their MYCN expression value by default.
+- In this view, the samples are not ordered by their MYCN expression value by default.
 If you would want to adjust this, you could use the **Extra Graph Option** and choose the value *Track and Gene sort*.
-- Optional 2: Click on the 'More settings sections' unfolds a new menu which enables the user to adapt the graphic parameters such as; font size , axis-with etc etc feel free to try them.
+- Click on the 'More settings sections' unfolds a new menu which enables the user to adapt the graphic parameters such as; font size , axis-with etc etc feel free to try them.
 <br>

 ---------